 Not ready to take the jump?

 Start small.
+Food Storage can be scary (read about these uncomfortable truths about food storage).
 Build a 3 day supply of food, water and emergency supplies.
 These bags are called 72-Hour Kits, or Bug out Bags.
 They are something you grab quick in an emergency that have EVERYTHING you may need for 3 days.
 Then move on to a month supply, then build up to a 3 month supply and so on.

 Or, if you are looking to start your food storage, read my 1 Year Food Storage Challenge with recipes and shopping lists to grab some ideas.